emwads/primes/README.md

-# Primes Class
+# Primes Class/Table Generation
 This includes the Primes class which gives some functionality including checking if an integer is prime, outputting the first n primes, creating a multiplication table of the first n primes, and printing said table out.

 ## Setup

+### Generating a Table
+Generate a primes table with the first 10 primes using `ruby generate_table.rb`
+Note: this command can take a single integer argument afterwards for a table with the first n primes (e.g., `ruby generate_table.rb "15"`)

+### Testing/Primes Class
-- [ ] After downloading the repository, run `bundle install` in the terminal to install the rspec gem for testing purposes.
+After downloading the repository, run `bundle install` in the terminal to install the rspec gem for testing purposes.

-- [ ] In pry or a REPL of your choice, load the primes.rb file. (e.g., from pry/irb started in the repository folder enter `load "lib/primes.rb"`)
+The Primes class is in the lib/primes folder.

 ## Usage
 The Primes class has a few useful methods as follows: